Virtual-Coffee/VC-Community-Docs/coffee-table-groups/guides/guide-to-hosting-a-coffee-table-group.md

 Don't forget to click on 'Open all rooms' when you're finished creating them!

-### Ending a Session
+### Ending a Meeting

 Once your Coffee Table event has finished, click the 'End' button.
 This will trigger a pop-up where you'll select 'End meeting for all.'

 > [!CAUTION]
-> Normally, it's okay if your Coffee Table session runs past your scheduled time – just make sure there isn't another VC event directly following yours.
+> Normally, it's okay if your Coffee Table meeting runs past your scheduled time – just make sure there isn't another VC event directly following yours.
 If that's the case, you can always ask the group to move to the `#co-working-room` to free up the Zoom for the next event.

 ## Important Contacts